 All appeals are due by Thursday, January 7, 2016 at 5:00pm.
 Questions may be directed to the Office of Fraternity & Sorority Life at 336-278-7326 or by stopping by Moseley 224.

 |November 4, 2015||Recruitment Info Session|

 |November 5, 2015||Spring Recruitment Registration Opens at Midnight|

 Pi Chis (Panhellenic Recruitment Counselors) serve as a neutral sorority woman who has chosen to disaffiliate from her sorority for roughly a year in order to serve potential members an unbiased mentor.
 Pi Chis can answer any questions that potential members may have at any point before or during the Recruitment process, so please feel free to contact them at any time.
 You will be assigned a recruitment counselor starting at the beginning of Winter Term, but until then if you have any questions please do not hesitate to contact:

 Morgan Koenig - Assistant Director of Recruitment

 Recruitment Convocation: This meeting opens recruitment; we give you more valuable information and get you prepared for the exciting week!

-Information Round: On the first day of recruitment you will have the opportunity to visit all 9 organizations’ events.
+Information and Philanthropy Round, Day One: On the first two days of recruitment you will have the opportunity to visit all 9 organizations’ events.